tillmzw/cos/content/posts/32-van-richten.md

 description: "The party encounters Van Richten"
 ---

-## The Aftermath of the Battle at Argynvost
+## The Aftermath of the Battle at Argynvosthold

 The party overlooks the aftermath of the battle. {{% mdred Yaroslav %}} is KO.
 Regaining consciousness, he thanks the morning lord.